 Comparative History of Literature

-- The overall objective of this course is to provide students with theoretical tools and material substance for coparative analysis of trends, authors, and texts across national, cultural, and medial borders.
+- The overall objective of this course is to provide students with theoretical tools and material substance for comparative analysis of trends, authors, and texts across national, cultural, and medial borders.

-- Retracing the material of the entire Program's literary curriculum, the course enables students to obtain and finalize a panomaric view over the cultural and literary scene of the 19th to 21st centuries, as well as revise and sharpen their critical thinking about methods in comparative literature studies.
+- Retracing the material of the entire Program's literary curriculum, the course enables students to obtain and finalize a panomaric view over the cultural and literary scene from Antiquity to 21st centuries, as well as revise and sharpen their critical thinking about methods in comparative literature studies.

 - analyzes, relates, and compares literary texts across lingual and cultural borders

 - understands and explains articulately the central theoretical concepts that account for literary relationships among several national traditions of the last two centuries in comparative terms

 - demonstrates a potential for undertaking independent research in the area of comparative literature studies